julienduchesne/pull-request-reminder/README.md

 ### To run
 * Run the docker image located here: https://hub.docker.com/r/julienduchesne/pull-request-reminder
+* Download an executable from the Github releases
 * Build the executable using `go build` and run it

 ### Environment